metalevel-tech/exc-js-promises-typewriter/CLI.md

+# Command-line

-# These are my custom scrips, commands and procedures
+Here is a list of my custom scrips, commands and procedures, related to the app deployment.

 ## Reverse proxy for the app